UWO-Aero-Design/first-commit/git-intro/instructions.md

 Put the git log output here
 ```

+# **Git Rebase Round 2**

 Now that our develop branch has all the necessary updates, switch back to your update-helpme branch and then run the following.

 `git rebase -i origin/develop`

 This is saying we want to rebase our branch using the develop branch of the remote, origin and to do it using the interactive tools.

+We used rebase before to rewrite one our commits.
+This time we will be using rebase to change where our commits start from.
+Once done, the commits on our branch will no longer be as if they branched off from the old develop branch.
+It will not look as if we branched off from develop after the examples were updated.
+(Ill show this visually later).
+For now this is what your screen should like:

+# Put picture here of the interactive rebase